top of page

 1. Practice Daily Meditation and Reflection

-Take 20 minutes x 3 per day to think, reflect and meditate.
+Take 20 minutes, 3 times a day, to think, reflect, and meditate.
 Everybody prays and meditates differently, so find an outlet…and no, I’m not talking about a shopping outlet…although… “retail therapy is cheaper than psychotherapy”, as my Mom- aka the Counselor often contends.
+Just a few minutes can significantly reduce stress levels, thus positively altering neural pathways that strengthen mental resilience, DJ Coslett, M.A., explains.

 2. Practice deep breathing

 Take a 5-minute break and concentrate on your breathing.
-Deep breathing counters the effects of stress reducing the heart rate and lowering blood pressure.
+Deep breathing counters the effects of stress, reducing the heart rate and lowering blood pressure.

-3. Be Present: mental, attitude, physical and spiritual presence is key.
+3. Be Present: mental, attitude, physical, and spiritual presence is key.

 4. Reach Out